 Fearnhill School ensures that all centre staff follow a robust Non-examination Assessment Policy (for the management of GCE and GCSE non-examination assessments).
-This policy details all procedures relating to non-examination assessments including the marking and quality assurance processes which relevant teaching staff are required to follow.
+This policy details all procedures relating to non-examination assessments including the marking and quality assurance/internal standardisation processes which relevant teaching staff are required to follow.

 Candidates' work will be marked by staff who have appropriate knowledge, understanding and skill, and who have been trained in this activity.
 Fearnhill School is committed to ensuring that work produced by candidates is authenticated in line with the requirements of the awarding body.
-Where a number of subject teachers are involved in marking candidates' work, internal moderation and standardisation will ensure consistency of marking.
+Where more than one subject teacher/tutor is involved in marking candidates' work, internal moderation and standardisation will ensure consistency of marking.

-On being informed of their centre assessed marks, if a candidate believes that the above procedures were not followed in relation to the marking of his/her work, or that the assessor has not properly applied the mark scheme to his/her marking, then he/she may make use of the appeals procedure below to consider whether to request a review of the centre's marking.
+On being informed of their centre assessed marks, if a candidate believes that the above procedures were not followed in relation to the marking of his/her work, or that the assessor has not properly applied the marking standards to his/her marking, then he/she may make use of the appeals procedure below to consider whether to request a review of the centre's marking.

-Fearnhill School will
+Fearnhill School will:

-- ensure that candidates are informed of their centre assessed marks so that they may request a review of the centre's marking before marks are submitted to the awarding body - inform candidates that they will need to explain on what grounds they wish to request a review of an internally assessed mark as a review will only focus on the quality of their work in meeting the published assessment criteria - inform candidates that they may request copies of materials to assist them in considering whether to request a review of the centre's marking of the assessment - 4. having received a request for copies of materials, promptly make them available to the candidate (or for some marked assessment materials, such as art work and recordings, inform the candidate that these will be shared under supervised conditions) within 24 hours where possible - inform candidates they will not be allowed access to original assessment material unless supervised
+- ensure that candidates are informed of their centre assessed marks so that they may request a review of the centre's marking before marks are submitted to the awarding body - inform candidates that they will need to explain on what grounds they wish to request a review of an internally assessed mark as a review will only focus on the quality of their work submitted - 3. inform candidates that they may request copies of materials (generally as a minimum, a copy of the marked assessment material (work) and the mark scheme or assessment criteria plus additional materials which may vary from subject to subject) to assist them in considering whether to request a review of the centre's marking of the assessment - 4. having received a request for copies of materials, promptly make them available to the candidate (or for some marked assessment materials, such as art work and recordings, inform the candidate that the originals will be shared under supervised conditions) within 2 working days where possible - inform candidates they will not be allowed access to original assessment material unless supervised

-- provide candidates with sufficient time in order to allow them to review copies of materials and reach a decision, informing candidates that if their decision is to request a review they will need to explain what they believe the issue to be - provide a clear deadline for candidates to submit a request for a review of the centre's marking.
+- provide candidates with sufficient time in order to allow them to review copies of materials and reach a decision, informing candidates that if their decision is to request a review, they will need to explain what they believe the issue to be - provide a clear deadline for candidates to submit a request for a review of the centre's marking.
 Requests will not be accepted after this deadline.
-Requests must be made in writing within 5 working days of receiving copies of the requested materials. - 8. allow 2 working days for the review to be carried out, to make any necessary changes to marks and to inform the candidate of the outcome, all before the awarding body's deadline - ensure that the review of marking is carried out by an assessor who has appropriate competence, has had no previous involvement in the assessment of that candidate and has no personal interest in the review - instruct the reviewer to ensure that the candidate's mark is consistent with the standard set by the centre - 11. inform the candidate in writing of the outcome of the review of the centre's marking
+Requests must be made in writing within 5 working days of receiving copies of the requested materials. - 8. allow 2 working days for the review to be carried out, to make any necessary changes to marks and to inform the candidate of the outcome, all before the awarding body's deadline for the submission of marks - ensure that the review of marking is conducted by an assessor who has appropriate competence, has had no previous involvement in the assessment of that candidate for the component in question and has no personal interest in the outcome of the review - instruct the reviewer to ensure that the candidate's mark is consistent with the standard set by the centre - 11. inform the candidate in writing of the outcome of the review of the centre's marking